Key highlights

 As businesses grow and diversify, their domain names should reflect the broader scope of their services and markets.
 A domain name change can signify your expanded reach and make it easier for potential customers to understand exactly what your business offers—no matter where they are located.

-How a domain change affects SEO
+How does a domain change affect SEO?

 Optimizing content for SEO plays a crucial role in maintaining search visibility, especially during major changes like a domain name change.
 The two most important components that determine a website’s visibility in SEO are ranking and traffic.